sglavoie/sglavoie.github.io/content/learnings/0042_book_summary_learning_go_idiomatic_approach_real_world_go_programming.md

 ## Panic and recover

-- A panic is used to indicate that the program cannot continue (e.g., out of memory error or trying to read beyond the end of a slice).
+- A **panic** is used to indicate that the program cannot continue (e.g., out of memory error or trying to read beyond the end of a slice).
 - When a panic occurs, the program stops executing and the stack is unwound, running all deferred functions until the `main` function is reached.
 - `panic` and `recover` are not intended to be used for error handling.
-- It is better to explicitly handle errors than to use `panic` and `recover` because it is not clear in `recover` what failed exactly.
+- It is better to explicitly handle errors than to use `panic` and `recover` because it is not clear when calling `recover` what failed exactly.

 ## Getting a Stack Trace from an Error